bhagyeshagresar/myOS-from-scratch/README.md

-## Creating a simple memory allocator
+## Creating my own memory allocator
+Kernel.c contains a custom memory allocation algorithm that returns a pointer to the newly allocated size in RAM for n no. of pages.
+This memory allocator efficiently handles metadata tracking.
+Furthermore, this kernel also has the feature to free the memory.

 ## Creation of multiple processes